techlahoma/board_meetings/2019/attachments/08_content_creation.md

 * OKC A/V Volunteer Management - need more volunteers
 * OKC Stream Team - need more volunteers
 * Project 3810 Streaming - no updates
-* TBS Streaming - no updates
+* TBS Streaming - may be streaming OKC# on 9/9.
 * Tulsa Stream Team - waiting to see if we should stream on Twitch soon.
+Tulsa Web Devs is ready to start streaming, but they meet at the same time as OKC SQL, so we will need to work that out.
 * Twitch Channel Management - no updates
-* Twitch Highlighting - need more volunteers
+* Twitch Highlighting - not keeping up, need more volunteers
 * YouTube Channel Management - reached 1000 subscribers, need more volunteers
 * Watch Parties (Simulcasting) - need more volunteers